San Diego Gay and Lesbian News

-San Diego Gay & Lesbian News (SDGLN) is an online LGBT newspaper for the San Diego, California area.
+San Diego Gay & Lesbian News (SDGLN) was an online LGBT newspaper in the San Diego, California, area.
 SDGLN features daily news and commentary online with a weekly wrap-up of stories delivered to e-mail subscribers every week.
 SDGLN partners with other media outlets who contribute content.

-It was founded in 2009 by SDGLNs publisher, Johnathan Hale, and is owned by his company, Hale Media, Inc.
+It was founded in 2009 by SDGLN's publisher, Johnathan Hale, and is owned by his company, Hale Media, Inc. Its sister company San Diego Pix (SDPIX), and SDGLN had a data breach in 2020 during the COVID pandemic.
+SDGLN continued to operate as an online news source, however SDPIX ceased its print publication due to the pandemic and later shut down due to the data breach.
+Its last issue was published in March 2020.